-- no likelihood of confusion or dilution between marks; - the sign is used in a descriptive way rather than as a trademark; - own-name defence; - use in order to denote the purpose and context of spare parts; - use of a right of mere local significance; - acquiescence by the owner of the earlier mark, to the extent the trademark owner knew of the infringing use for more than five years and knowingly took no action against it, unless the later mark was used in bad faith; - limitation of a trademark right; - exhaustion of a trademark right; - prescription; - counterclaim for revocation or invalidity; and - objection of non-use of the earlier marks that form the basis of the claim.
+- no likelihood of confusion or dilution between trademarks; - the sign is used in a descriptive way rather than as a trademark; - own-name defence; - use to denote the purpose and context of spare parts; - use of a right of mere local significance; - acquiescence by the owner of the earlier trademark if the trademark owner knew of the infringing use for more than five years and knowingly took no action against it, unless the later trademark was used in bad faith; - limitation or exhaustion of a trademark right; - prescription; - counterclaim for revocation or invalidity; and

+• objection of non-use of the earlier marks that form the basis of the claim.

-Until recently, the defendant could also invoke the fact that the infringing sign used was actually a registered trademark in the defendant's name.
-However, following recent European Court of Justice case law, the Greek courts have now started to dismiss such a defence and the case law has been crystallised in both the new EU Trademark Directive and in the new national law on implementation of the directive.
+Until recently, the defendant could also invoke the fact that the infringing sign used was a registered trademark in the defendant's name.
+However, following recent European Court of Justice case law, the Greek courts have now started to dismiss this defence.
+This case law has been crystallised in both the new Trademark Directive and the national law implementing this directive.

-In the context of the administrative proceedings (opposition or invalidity), if the grace period for non-use of the registered mark has expired, the defendant can request the trademark owner to prove that it has put its trademark to genuine use within the relevant period.
+In the context of administrative proceedings (opposition or invalidity), if the grace period for non-use of the registered mark has expired, the defendant can request the trademark owner to prove that it has put its trademark to genuine use within the relevant period.